crossplane/crossplane/docs/workload/aws/demo.md

 1. Select the VPC created in the EKS VPC step
 1. Click `Add all subnets related to this VPC`
 1. Click Create
-1. Replace DBSubnet name in cluster/examples/workloads/wordpress-aws/provider.yaml in RDS_SUBNET_GROUP
+1. Replace `RDS_SUBNET_GROUP` in cluster/examples/workloads/wordpress-aws/provider.yaml in DBSubnetgroup name you just created.

 ### Create an RDS Security Group (demo only)